arun-thmn/joss-europa/paper.md

 5. Last is the linking phase, where `C/C++` and LLVM IR GPU files are linked together into an object file using LLVM.

-We are further developing our limpetMLIR by integrating with a task-based runtime system like StarPU[@starpu], in order to exploit simultaneously CPU and GPU so able %so as to be able to run experiments at larger scales.
+We are further developing our limpetMLIR by integrating with a task-based runtime system like StarPU[@starpu], in order to exploit simultaneously CPU and GPU so able to run experiments at larger scales.

+We build our code generation software on top of the openCARP source files.
+The authors listed here are contributors for GPU code generation software alone.
+The license for the rest of the software is same as the openCARP licenses.

 # Acknowledgements